Child Labour – Evolution stops here.

 “The child is a soul with a being, a nature and capacities of its own, who must be helped to find them, to grow into their maturity, into a fullness of physical and vital energy and the utmost breadth, depth and height of its emotional, intellectual and spiritual being; otherwise there cannot be a healthy growth of the nation.”P N Bhagawati, Former CJI, INDIA.

-Child labour is the oldest problems in our society and still an ongoing issue.
-During the time, child labour evolved from working in agriculture or small handicraft workshops to being forced into work in factories in the urban setting as a result of the industrial revolution.
+Child labor is the oldest problem in our society and still an ongoing issue.
+During the time, child labor evolved from working in agriculture or small handicraft workshops to being forced into work in factories in the urban setting as a result of the industrial revolution.
 Children were very profitable assets since their pay was very low, were less likely to strike, and were easy to be manipulated.
-Socio-economic difference and lack of access to education are among others contributing to child labour.
-Religious and cultural beliefs can be misguiding and concealing in outline the limits of child labour.
-Child labour prevents corporal, rational and psychic development of children.
+Socio-economic differences and lack of access to education are among others contributing to child labor.
+Religious and cultural beliefs can be misguiding and concealing in outline the limits of child labor.
+Child labor prevents the corporal, rational and psychic development of children.

 International Labour Organisation

 India is one of the Founding Members of the International Labour Organisation (ILO) which provides universal standards and guidelines for labor practices around the world and notwithstanding, ratified 43 Conventions of ILO, India has not been able to make ‘Child Labour’ free country’.
 Nearly one-third of the world population consists of children.
 Children are an important component of any social fabric and, therefore, they need to be cared for and protected.